xmorera/xmorera.github.io/_posts/2024/2024-12-12-my-big-judgement-error-product-market-fit.md

 Vester is using it and saving tens of thousands of dollars.

-And there are other companies who are getting a lot of it.
+And there are other companies who are getting a lot out it, be it for onboarding, compliance, customer education programs and more.

-Yet I had a huge judgement error, which I'll share you with tomorrow.
+Yet I had a huge judgement error, product-market fit was not there yet even though I thought we were already there!

+I'll tell you more tomorrow.